VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 Another thing you can do with parametrized testing is test two or more sets of parameters alongside one another.
 If a test is decorated with `@pytest.mark.parametrize` multiple times, pytest will run every combination of those parameters.
-Lets see this with another example:
+Let's see this with another example:

 ```python
 import pytest